7 hot IT outsourcing trends — and 7 going cold

 An increase in consultancy-led engagements and the subsequent demand for more specialists and advisors in IT outsourcing is inspiring IT service providers to turn their attention to talent acquisition and retention, according to analysts at HfS Research.
 “The challenge of recruiting and retaining the talent necessary to deliver high-quality services has been brewing for some time,” says O’Donoghue.
 “The spectrum of skills in demand is becoming more focused, [and] providers seeking to compete in the modern marketplace will need to work harder to attract talent.”

-Cooling down: Labor arbitrage campaigns
+Cooling down: Labour arbitrage campaigns

 Sourcing IT services in the lowest-cost locations is no longer a competitive advantage, as clients demand use of automation and tools to drive efficiencies instead.
-“Organizations are driving massive productivity improvements through technology, not labor,” says ISG’s Hall.
-“Developing a solution that is based on low-cost labor won’t even get a CIO meeting in today’s market.
-Top IT leaders are driving massive digital transformation projects, and most service providers have adapted their message and core capabilities to be more than low-cost labor.”
+“Organisations are driving massive productivity improvements through technology, not labour,” says ISG’s Hall.
+“Developing a solution that is based on low-cost labour won’t even get a CIO meeting in today’s market.
+Top IT leaders are driving massive digital transformation projects, and most service providers have adapted their message and core capabilities to be more than low-cost labour.”

 Geography is becoming increasingly irrelevant to outsourcing decisions, says Marcos Jimenez, CEO of Softtek US and Canada.
 “Customers demand providers who are responsive, flexible, innovative and able to leverage emerging technology and solve business problems.
 They don’t care about where the work is done.”